dudeperf3ct/reliable-agentic-rag/README.md

 Some questions of my own

 - Will this fully autonomous agentic RAG approach outperform the current semi-automated RAG approach?
-- What are advantages of using one over the other?
+What are advantages of using one over the other?
-- In current RAG approach, what different approaches can be used to replace the [uncertainity estimator](./docs/Querypipeline.md#uncertainity-estimator) component?
+- In current RAG approach, what different approaches that can be used to replace the [uncertainity estimator](./docs/Querypipeline.md#uncertainity-estimator) component?
 - Is this RAG approach reliable and robust to all scenarios?

 ## Recommended Readings